cayesoneira/miniTRASGO-documentation/docs/tasks/objectives.md

 Detect Bartle's rotation (27 day long Sun cycle); AMS in ISS did detect this.
 It would be a success to do it from the ground.

 ## Ramble

+### Modularity
+Detectors can easily be networked, synchronized, to cover larger surfaces.

 ### High altitude analysis
 There could be a miniTRASGO in the cargo container that the IFIC is going to use for HENSA in Sierra Nevada, since they have some space there.